 A young couple from Windsor/Ontario received an unwanted souvenir, creeping eruption after a beach holiday.
 They holidayed in Punta Cana, Dominican Republic.

 Both developed itchy feet that got worse as they returned home after 1 week of holidays on the beach.
 The doctor diagnosed creeping eruption.
 The medical term is “cutaneous larva migrans”.
 It is a parasite that circulates between dog excrements and human skin.
 In addition the same parasite also occurs in cat excrements .
 Cats use a sandy beach as a litter box.
 Eggs in the feces develop into the infectious larvae (filariform larvae) after 1 to 2 weeks.
 These larvae enter the skin and burrow superficial tracks at a speed of a few millimeters to even a few centimeters per day.

 The parasite has the name “Ancylostoma braziliense” or “Ancylostoma caninum”.
-The larvae are of it are “larvae migrans”, or in plain English the disease has the name “creeping eruption“.
+The larvae of it are called“larvae migrans”, or in plain English the disease has the name “creeping eruption“.

 Natural course of creeping eruption

 Apparently the parasite is lacking the enzyme collagenase.
 Consequently it cannot penetrate the skin deeper and just migrates under the skin where it entered.
 It causes a lot of itching and inflammation.